-- An honor code statement page (example below). - An abstract page.
+- An abstract page.
 An abstract is a brief summary (150-300 words) of your research question, the methodologies you used, and your main findings.
 It is a single-spaced paragraph. - ASA style headings (most theses use three levels, refer to resources above)